 Okay, not what I expected.

-The officers stowed the plants in the van and left.
+The officers stowed the plants and left.

 I must admit that I was quite surprised when things next door became more or less normal for a while after that.

 Then the fights began again.